facebook/react-native/CONTRIBUTING.md

 We also have a thriving community of contributors who would be happy to help you get set up.
 You can reach out to us through [@ReactNative](http://twitter.com/reactnative) (the React Native team) and [@ReactNativeComm](http://twitter.com/reactnativecomm) (the React Native Community organization).

+### Step-by-step Guide

+Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request](https://github.com/facebook/react-native/wiki/Pull-Requests#getting-ready-to-submit-your-first-pull-request), or read the [How to Contribute Code](https://github.com/facebook/react-native/wiki/How-to-Contribute) wiki for more details.

 ### Repositories

 The main repository, <https://github.com/facebook/react-native>, contains the React Native framework itself and it is here where we keep track of bug reports and manage pull requests.